-The Thirteenth Sunday of Ordinary Time
+The Fifteenth Sunday of Ordinary Time

 St-Eugenes-Cathedral-Santa-Rosa-California.jpg